Gobind147/Automated-Pick-and-Place-Mechanism/README.md

 # Automated-Pick-and-Place-Mechanism

+Mechatronics:- PICK AND PLACE ROBOTIC ARM : Involves the application of ARDUINO, Color Detecting Sensor and Motors.
+Term project: During the course of Mechatronics laboratory in spring semester 2022, Mechanical systems design , M.Tech , IIT Kharagpur.

 1. User presses a button corresponding to a particular ball which he desires.
 2. The primary motor starts and the color sensor recieves input corresponding to a particular color as it moves forward.
 3. When the color is detected the primary motor stops.